iammrgenie/sumFE_v2/README.md

 # Run sensor experiments

 * Specifiy the IoT sensor board and target platform being used for the experiments.
-This work uses Nordic Semi-Conductor nrf52840dk board
+This work uses Nordic Semi-Conductor nrf52840dk board:\
     `make TARGET=nrf52840  BOARD=dk savetarget`

 * Run the the script to run through a number of iterations of the core cryptographic components.
 Take note of the usb port that the IoT device is connected to (e.g. USB1):\